-We are pleased to invite dynamic industry experts, educators, practitioners, and authors to submit a Call for Abstracts form if they wish to present at the AHDI Healthcare Documentation Integrity Conference taking place July 23 -26, 2014 in Las Vegas, Nevada.
-Upon submission of a call for abstracts form, the Program Committee will review the submitted form and if they feel the presentation outlined in said form is a fit for the program, they will contact the presenter/applicant immediately.
-Deadline for submission has been extended to February 28, 2014.
+We are pleased to invite dynamic industry experts, educators, practitioners, and authors to submit a Call for Abstracts form if they wish to present at the AHDI Healthcare Documentation Integrity Conference taking place August 7-8, 2015, in Alexandria, Virginia.
+The Friday program, being held in collaboration with AHIMA's CDI Summit, will focus on quality assurance and data integrity.
+On Saturday, there will be two tracks with one focused on industry trends, technology, and the future outlook in healthcare documentation.
+The second track will be centered around skill-building topics in clinical medicine, professional development, and medicolegal issues.
+Upon submission of a Call for Abstracts form, the Program Committee will review the submitted form and if they feel the presentation outlined in said form is a fit for the program, they will contact the presenter/applicant immediately.
+Don’t delay!
+The deadline for submissions is February 9, 2015.
 Good luck with your submission!

-With 12,000 members, the Association for Healthcare Documentation Integrity (AHDI) is the world’s largest not-for-profit association representing the individuals and organizations in healthcare documentation.
+The Association for Healthcare Documentation Integrity (AHDI) is the world’s largest not-for-profit association representing the individuals and organizations in healthcare documentation.
 AHDI’s purpose is to protect the integrity of patients’ health information through continuous workforce development and the support of practitioners and industry partners.
-Learn more about AHDI's Healthcare Documentation Integrity Conference by visiting our webpage.
+Learn more about AHDI's Healthcare Documentation Integrity Conference by visiting our web page.

 Speakers are responsible for all costs associated with attending the Healthcare Documentation Integrity Conference, including airfare and housing.
 Speakers will receive complimentary registration for the day of their presentation.
 Additional days will be at prevailing rates.

 As an AHDI presenter, you get valuable visibility before your colleagues, business associates, and employers or employees, as well as numerous networking opportunities.
-You will contribute to the professional development of medical transcription managers, supervisors, practitioners, educators, and students while helping to advance best practices in medical transcription.
+You will contribute to the professional development of medical transcription managers, supervisors, practitioners, educators, and students while helping to advance best practices in healthcare documentation.